BobGerman/Ignite24-Labs/LAB-446/instructions.md

       }
     ],
     ```

-As we've made a change to the app manifest file, we need to Run the Prepare Teams App Dependencies process to update the app registration in the Teams Developer Portal before starting a debug session to test it.
+As you've made a change to the app manifest file, we need to Run the Prepare Teams App Dependencies process to update the app registration in the Teams Developer Portal before starting a debug session to test it.

 Continuing in Visual Studio: